nguyendinh1987/gitlab-management-experience/Upgrade.md

       >> sudo gitlab-rake gitlab:artifacts:check
       >> sudo gitlab-rake gitlab:lfs:check
       >> sudo gitlab-rake gitlab:uploads:check
-  - Check background migration process: Use one of the following methods: (from version 14.x.x)
+  - Check background migration process

 # Note:
 - Things to do when you upgrade gitlab from version of 12.x.x to 13.x.x